Coolie (1997 film)

 Coolie (কুলি, 'Porter') is a 1997 Bangladeshi Dhallywood action comedy film, directed by Montazur Rahman Akbar and written by Abdullah Zahir Babu.
 AK Siddique produced the films under the banner of Flamingo Movies.
-The film stars Omar Sani and Sadika Parvin Popy leading role with supporting roles played by Amin Khan, Dildar, Humayun Faridi, Dolly Johur and more.
+The film stars Omar Sani and Sadika Parvin Popy in the leading roles with supporting roles played by Amin Khan, Dildar, Humayun Faridi, Dolly Johur and more.
 The film actress Sadika Parvin Popy started her career with the film.
+It was a remake of the 1993 Tamil film Chinna Mappillai.